How to Create Accessible Documents

 Set the language of the document (English, Spanish, etc.) to ensure that screen readers

 will read a document correctly.

 Adobe Instructions for Setting Document Language in PDFs

 Only use tables to display data that belongs in a table, never to control the layout of your information.
 Keep the following in mind when creating tables:

 - Use the table option in the toolbar offered by your document creation program.

 - Keep your tables as simple as possible.

 Make text easy to read.

 Your document will need to have the right contrast ratio between the color of the text and the color of the background behind it.
 This ensures that those with vision-related disabilities like low vision, color blindness, and nearsightedness can read your text.
-Even if text looks easy to read to you, it's always a good idea to check it with the WebAIM Contrast Checker.
+Even if text looks easy to read to you, it's always a good idea to check it.